cynthiahuang7/cynthiahuang7.github.io/_blogs/2024-01-02-beyond-yoga.md

 The enlightening pranayama sessions opened my eyes to the subtle yet powerful flow of life energy.
 We delved into the contrasts of control and awareness.
 I learned that in yoga, and perhaps in life, releasing the ego is crucial for connecting with something far grander than ourselves.
 A particularly poignant moment was the burning ceremony, a vivid symbol of life's fleeting nature.
 Surrounded by flickering flames and the night sky, I internalized the lesson of cherishing what matters and releasing the rest.

-WWhat I was most in awe of was undoubtedly the sound bath session.
+What I was most in awe of was undoubtedly the sound bath session.
 Under the blanket of the night sky, enveloped in the resonant vibrations of singing bowls, I embarked on a metaphysical journey beyond the earthly realm.
 Each note seemed to carry a wish for happiness and liberation for all beings across every universe.
 It was a deeply moving experience that redefined my understanding of joy and lightness, encouraging me to embrace not just the earth but the entire cosmos in my quest for connection.

 ### Connection with Others